jd-coderr/iknowquantfu/README.md

 Crypto traders often face two bad options:

 1. **Manual trading**, where emotion, fear, greed, and inconsistent rules lead to bad entries and poor risk control.

-2. **Basic trading bots**, which blindly execute fixed rules without understanding market regime, confidence, or whether a trade should be skipped.
+2. **Basic trading bots**, which blindly execute fixed rules without understanding market regime, confidence, risk, or whether a trade should be skipped.

 Most systems also separate the market intelligence layer from the wallet execution layer.

 A user reads data in one place, makes decisions somewhere else, and manually executes trades through another interface.

 I Know Quant Fu solves this by connecting the full loop: